The Colmor Cut-off

 Today, one can still see where the right-of-way abruptly ends about one mile west of Farley.

-Thanks to Steve Allen Goen for contributing information about this route.
+Thanks to Steve Allen Goen for contributing information.